-The nicotine in electronic cigarettes is very addictive.
-Once you start vaping, you crave it more, and it will cost you.
+The nicotine in electronic cigarettes is extremely addictive.
+Once you start vaping, you crave it more, which will cost you.

 Know the Facts